venturadan/startup/notes.md

 9. Should we have a "personal" server to demo stuff in class (so we don't have to show stuff on the main class server)?
 10. Start class by showing what they will hopefully know (overall picture, a bit of each thing, commandline, debugging, etc.) and what they can't possibly expect to know (html/cs/js/frameworks/react)
 11. not my job to know all the HTML/CSS/etc.  My job is to give mental models, work flow, how to debug/problem solve, find answers, etc.
+12. how to balance focusing on concepts/mental models with actual implementation/code?

 ## Assignment stuff
 1. CONSOLE: xxyy